|KidKraft Table and 4 Chair Set|

 For holidays, children's tables can be set up to provide extra seating needed for children when the family comes together to celebrate.

 Child-sized table and chair sets come in a wood or plastic.
-The moulded plastic sets are sturdy and can be used indoors or out, while the wooden sets should stay indoors, unless specifically designed and treated for outdoor use.
+The molded plastic sets are sturdy and can be used indoors or out, while the wooden sets should stay indoors, unless specifically designed and treated for outdoor use.

 Folding sets can easily be put away until needed and travel well for going to grandmother's house.